 These silky smooth shakes at The Milkshake Factory are made with soy and coconut, then finally spun with almond milk for velvety, chilled joy in a glass.
 A chocolate shop and soda fountain that began in Lawrenceville, this fourth-generation family business has been serving up sweets since 1914.
 There are 10 different locations in the Pittsburgh area that offer shakes and chocolates.

 Getting more curious about a plant-based diet?
-Head to Pittsburgh VegFest on Aug.
-27 at Allegheny Commons East in the Northside.
-The 8th annual outdoor festival is a great way to support local businesses who are striving to offer more alternative and diverse food options in the city.
+Head to Pittsburgh VegFest this summer on Saturday, Aug.
+5, 2023 at Allegheny Commons East in the Northside.
+The 9th annual outdoor festival is a great way to support local businesses who are striving to offer more alternative and diverse food options in the city.
 With food, shopping, live music and an itinerary of events, this free festival offers up a myriad of entertainment in the name of advocacy for animal welfare.